-The inheritance law is an important topic of Islamic family law, and its construction is shifted when it is applied in the context of the nation state.
-This is observable in some Muslim countries, such as in Egypt and in Sudan.
-In 1925 the two countries issued a rule that a wife who loses her husband is entitled for the remaining inheritance if there is no ashabah, ashabulfurudh, or other heirs by means of returning the remaining possesions (radd) (Wahib, 2014: 36).
+T he inheritance law is an important topic of Islamic family law, and its construction is shifted when it is applied in the context of the nation-state.
+This is observable in some Muslim countries, such as Egypt and in Sudan.
+In 1925 the two countries issued a rule that a wife who loses her husband is entitled to the remaining inheritance if there is no ashabah, ashabul furudh, or other heirs by means of returning the remaining possessions (radd) (Wahib, 2014: 36; Reskiani et al., 2021: 39-51).